evansendra/mingit/README.md

     npm install -g mingit && source ~/.mingit.sh

-or if you like [yarn](https://yarnpkg.com)

-    yarn global add mingit && source ~/.mingit.sh

 ** You must execute `source ~/.mingit.sh` or `source ~/.zshrc` if using zsh on mac, or open a new terminal, then you can try out the [Commands](#commands) below. **

 Tested on Mac OS X El Capitan.
 If this doesn't work for you, see [Manual Install](#manual-install)